Heavy Industrial Waste Recycling & Beneficial Reuse

 Which heavy-industry materials do you recycle or reuse?

-Foundry sand, slag/clinker, refractory brick, baghouse dust, spent abrasives/filter media, aggregate fines, scrap metal, and mill scale—matched to qualified outlets.
+We work with foundry sand, slag and clinker, refractory brick, baghouse dust, spent abrasives and filter media, aggregate fines, scrap metal, and mill scale, matched to qualified outlets based on chemistry, form, and volume.

 What are the most common beneficial-reuse outlets?